kayomarz/ml-select/README.md

 7. Complete the functionality
    + Write bindings for `react-select` required for this component.
    + Fetch countries from the server.
-   + Create a `MlSelect` general component as parent which has the required functionality.
+   + ✓ Create a `MlSelect` general component as parent which has the required functionality.
    + `CountrySelect` will then use `MlSelect`.
-   + Handle invalid user input. i.e. what if a user types an option which does not exist and hits enter.
+   + ✓ Handle invalid user input. i.e. what if a user types an option which does not exist and hits enter.
    + ✓ Ensure all keyboard shortcuts work (open/close dropdown, navigate and select options, cancel choice with keyboard)
-   + The search filter is internal.
+   + ✓ The search filter is internal.
 It filters countries by name without case sensitivity.
    + Renders only visible options; it is not slow on opening.
 8. Styling
-   + Explore `Sketch-file` and `flag-icon-css`
+   + ✓ Explore `Sketch-file` and `flag-icon-css`
-   + Decide if we can use `scss` or explore what `bs-css` is all about.
+   + ✓ Decide if we can use `scss` or explore what `bs-css` is all about.
 Is it a de-factor to work with ReasonML?
-   + Do the styling.
+   + ✓ Do the styling.
 9. As an exercise on bindings, write our own bindings for the React.js features which we need. i.e. don't use ReasonReact.
-10. Deploy a live demo of `<CountrySelect/>`
+10. ✓ Deploy a live demo of `<CountrySelect/>`

 ## Aspects to learn

-1. Ecosystem including build and test tools.
+1. Ecosystem and tools.
 2. Language features.
-3. How to write bindings such that they take advantage of type safety which ReScript/ReasonML provide.
+3. How to write bindings to be able to reuse existing JavaScript library while ensuring type safety in the best possible way.
 4. Coding conventions - See [reasonml-style.pdf (cs.brown.edu)](https://cs.brown.edu/courses/cs017/content/docs/reasonml-style.pdf)

 ## Choosing between ReScript & ReasonML

-**ReScript** seems to have its own syntax deviating from OCaml while ReasonML stays closer to OCaml.
-ReScript has gained a lot of traction and seems to have great tooling support.
+**ReScript** seems to have its own syntax deviating from OCaml but has gained a lot of traction and seems to have great tooling support.

-**ReasonML** seems to be loosing traction for frontend web development.
+**ReasonML** stays close to OCaml but seems to be loosing traction for frontend web development.
 I got this impression after spending a short while surveying the ecosystem and maybe thats not completely true.

 Being new to the ecosystem, **ReScript** seems to be the apparent choice.